ngx-ree/ControlPanelsScripts/README.md

 #### NAME TAGS
 kOS name tagging on the 'Elisa 1.0' vessel is as follows:
-- `leng` - Main liquid fuel engine uses the gimbal lock feature.
+- 'leng' - Main liquid fuel engine uses the gimbal lock feature.
-- `solpan` - Solar panels for the extend/retract function.
+- 'solpan' - Solar panels for the extend/retract function.
-- `ex#1` and `ex#2` - Two kOS processors, each with its own name, used for directing log messages from one to another.
+- 'ex#1' and 'ex#2' - Two kOS processors, each with its own name, used for directing log messages from one to another.

 #### 1. LAUNCH THE VEHICLE
 - Make sure you saved your screen resolution parameters ('mainx' and 'mainy' keys of `currsets` lexicon) in the `etc/settings.lib.ks` file.
 See [this](#set-your-screen-resolution) section for details.